-For reliability, value for money and quality, good ol’ Marks and Spencers is the best around.
-And it turns out the high street stalwart makes some pretty snazzy boat shoes too.
+For reliability, value for money and quality, good ole Marks and Spencer is the best around.
+And it turns out the high street stalwart makes some pretty excellent boat shoes too.

 As expected, the M&S take on the classic footwear style is durable, easy on the eye and affordable.
 Look out for classic soft leather options, featuring that original herringbone cut-out sole.

-When you think of preppy all-American style, Ralph Lauren is always one of the first brands that spring to mind.
-So, it goes without saying that the label has more than perfected its take on the boat shoe over the years.
+When you think of all-American style, Ralph Lauren is always one of the first brands that spring to mind.
+So as well as denim and Oxford shirts, it goes without saying that the label has more than perfected its take on the boat shoe over the years.

 Ralph Lauren’s designs are simple, clean and classic, with an emphasis on quality.
 Check them out and buy with confidence.

 Kurt Geiger is a name synonymous with high-quality footwear.
-Since the 1960s, the quintessentially British firm has been designing upscale shoes for the mass market, as well as putting its own unique stamp on classic, pre-existing silhouettes.
+Since the 1960s, the British brand has been designing upscale shoes for the mass market, as well as putting its own unique stamp on pre-existing silhouettes.

-That’s exactly what it has done with this definitive piece of preppy, American east-coast clobber, and it works beautifully.
+That’s precisely what it has done with this definitive piece of east-coast clobber, and it works beautifully.